Benjamin-Italiaander/My_Notes/slices_of_life/art_i_enjoy/wood_block_printing/Uchida_Wood_Block_Printing/README.md

 In the Ashikaga era (1603—1867 A. D.) and before days, a wood block print was only a black and white one, or on which painted with a hair-brush.

-In the be- ginning of the Tokugawa age, however, the color-printing was created and made tremendous progress, until the golden age of Ukiyoe prints.
+In the beginning of the Tokugawa age, however,

+the color-printing was created and made tremendous progress, until the golden age of Ukiyoe prints.

 With the advent of the printing machinery in the